 - Applicant must be a Canadian citizen.

-- Must be enrolled full-time for at least one semester (Fall/Winter/Summer).
+- Must be enrolled with a 3 course load for at least one semester (Fall/Winter/Summer).

 - The awardee will agree to organize a fundraising event for the Sandra Schmirler Foundation in the 12 months following receiving the Award.